freeCodeCamp/guide/src/pages/articles/sql/sql-where-clause/index.md

 ---
-title: Sql Where Clause
+title: SQL Where Clause
 ---
-## Sql Where Clause
+## SQL Where Clause

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/sql/sql-where-clause/index.md).